cloudposse/atmos/website/docs/reference/terraform-limitations.md

 - **Dependency Management**: Community edition of Terraform doesn't provide any mechanisms for orchestrating dependencies among root modules.
 - **Absence of Stack Management**: Organizing configurations into structured stacks isn't a built-in feature of the community edition.
 - **Lack of Automatic Dependency Ordering**: Standalone Terraform doesn't inherently determine execution order based on inter-stack dependencies.
 - **No Native Workflow Automation and Standardization**: Dynamic workflow executions, such as having a unified workflow both in CI/CD platforms like GitHub Actions (GHA) and locally, are not inherently supported.
-Workflow standardization and automation capabilities do not exist, making provisioning and management tasks more manual, or relying on custom scripts, Makefiles, or other tooling
+Workflow standardization and automation capabilities do not exist, making provisioning and management tasks more manual, or relying on custom scripts, Makefiles, or other tooling.
 - **Basic Environment Management**: Managing configurations across multiple environments can become complex without higher-level tooling.

 For each of these challenges, a tailored solution is essential.
 Ultimately, the goal is to make Terraform more scalable, maintainable, and developer-friendly, especially in complex and large-scale environments.